 - Use caution around someone you may have only just met, who pays you too many compliments, gives you too much attention, demands too much of your time, shares too much information, or tries to swear you to secrecy.

 - Don’t engage in online dating games.
 Predators frequent these sites, because they know vulnerable, lonely people surf there.

-- Learn to pay attention to your gut, and trust those feelings to guide you.
+- Be vigilant.
+Learn to pay attention to your gut, and trust those feelings to guide you.

 - Remind yourself you are not to blame for what a predator is attempting to do to you.

 - Learn to say no, and mean it.